baselbers/woocommerce-pdf-invoices/readme.txt

 == Changelog ==

+= 2.9.6 - October 5, 2017 =

+- Fixed: PDF invoice marked as sent when sent to admin.

 = 2.9.5 - September 20, 2017 =

 - Fixed: Download invoice from my account page not showing.